MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Human factors affecting the most prevalent threats

 \section{Human factors affecting the most prevalent threats}

 This section applies the multidimensional MORPHEUS framework to six of the most pervasive cyberthreats—phishing (and its spear-phishing and SMishing variants), malware downloads, password management errors, and system misconfigurations—to highlight how specific human factors drive vulnerability in each context.
-The analysis is grounded in an extensive review of 50 studies that cover demographic, personality, cognitive, emotional, behavioral, and organizational dimensions.
+The analysis is grounded in the reviewed literature and organized around the 50 human factors identified across demographic, personality, cognitive, affective, behavioral, and organizational dimensions.
 The next sub-sections report the details of how each threat is influenced by the associated human factors.